wandb/docs/docs/guides/prompts/quickstart.md

 run.finish()
 ```
 ### 5. View the trace
-Click on the W&B run link that gets generated to see the trace of your LLM.
+Click on the W&B run link that is generated to see the trace of your LLM on the W&B App UI.